goRestart/ios-restart-app/Readme.txt

 	)
   end

-the 'beta' lane has 2 actions: 'gym' (builds the archive) and 'crashlytics' uploads this archive to test.
+this 'beta' lane has 2 actions: 'gym' (builds the archive) and 'crashlytics' uploads this archive to test.

 - To call any lane we should just type "fastlane 'lane_name' " in the console, and this will automatically run all the actions in the lane.
-In the example we should execute "fastlane beta"
+In the example we should execute "fastlane beta".
+[IMPORTANT: in order to let the crashlytics action upload the archive automatically, the crashlytics mac app, should not be running in the computer at the moment.
+If is running will 'intercept' the archive and try to distribute manually]

 - There are two special methods in the Fastfile: "before_all" and "after_all".
 Whatever is inside those methods will be executed (... guess what...) before and after any lane